clintjb/clintjb-github.io/_posts/2018/2018-04-06-weave-post.md

 	<img src="/images/posts/2018/weave-3.jpg">
 </figure>

-Our unique difference was that we were the first to market with an interface that's totally different to current platforms.
+Our uniqueness was that we were the first to market with an interface that's totally different to current platforms.
 This interface would serve as a strong novelty factor and by ensuring higher quality content people would enjoy exploring through in short bursts.
 By nature, the platform was designed for short term interaction/entertainment - perfectly suited to 15-25 year olds.
 <br>
 <iframe src="https://player.vimeo.com/video/141699064?autoplay=0&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <br>
 So with all that said - what went wrong?
 After looking through it, I think it was a combination of things.
-A lot of these may seem obvious, but when your passionate and deeply invested in something sometimes you miss them or even choose to subconsciously ignore them.
+A lot of these may seem obvious, but when your passionate and deeply invested in something, sometimes you miss them or even choose to subconsciously ignore them.
 I would summarise them as follows:

 #### Listen To The People That Pay
 Hype made us think that we were doing well as a startup/concept, it made us feel like we were "on our way".
 While the hype around Weave paled in comparison to what other startups experience in terms of PR and word-of-mouth, we were still deceived by the fact that almost everyone that heard the idea for the first time seemed to love it.
 But I quickly learned that hype doesn’t equal traction.
 It really doesn’t matter how excited a friend-of-a-friend got about Weave unless they became a paying customer.
 Only pay attention to people that invest a lot of time using your product or pay.
 Ignore the hype, it doesn’t mean you’re doing well.